 Disconnect the vacuum pipe (if fitted) that links the Fuel Pressure Regulator to the Plenum Chamber, at the plenum end.

-With the ignition on and the fuel pump running, suck on the vacuum pipe and note that the gauge reading should fall with increasing vacuum.
+With the ignition on again and the fuel pump running, suck on the vacuum pipe and note that the gauge reading should fall with increasing vacuum.
 You should be able to 'suck' 0.5 Bar or so.

 Ignition off, remove the link and reinstall the Fuel Pump Relay.
 Remove the air filter, or the hose between the Airflow Meter and the throttle body.
 With ignition on, move the Airflow Meter flap (takes a bit of digital dexterity, especially from the hose end of the AFM).
 The Fuel Pump should run, and then stop when you release the flap.
 Note that if you find the fuel pump running constantly, it may be that the 'kill' switch in the Airflow Meter is not opening with the engine off.
 To test, unplug the AFM connector.
 If the pump stops, the switch is faulty - probably due to incorrect tension of the flap return spring (but see ** below!).
 Another bizarre fault, which I'd seen before but not in connection with fuel pumps until recently, is that the pump relay contacts seem to get stuck together, so if you crank the engine but then release the key without the engine firing, the pump keeps running.
 Flicking the relay with a finger may be enough to unstick it, proving the contacts are 'glued'.
 I've never worked out precisely why this happens, may be contact arcing or some strange magnetic effect, but it does only seem to happen with inductive loads (which DC motors are, of course).